CRM® Skills Trainings

 Participants will identify the autonomic nervous system and its relevance to trauma.

 Participants will identify one or more methods of how to bring CRM® skills into the community.

 Participants will identify the three organizing principles of the brain.

 The CRM® Enhanced course teaches community members the philosophy of CRM® and the basic skills in a two-day course (14 hours).

 Day 1 orients the learners to all six skills of the model.
 Day 2 is a practice day where all six skills are practiced in small structured groups to increase proficiency in using the skills.
 Day 2 also provides an opportunity for further dialogue about how to bring CRM® Skills to a wider community.

-- Participants will be able to define the terms “trauma-informed” and “resiliency-informed.”
+Participants will be able to explain the terms “trauma-informed” and “resiliency-informed.”

-- Participants will be able to define explicit and implicit memory.
+Participants will be able to describe explicit and implicit memory.

 Goals of CRM®

 To learn simple biologically based skills, based upon current neuroscience, to help individuals get back into balance in body, mind and spirit.